Bread: Liquids

 Water, or some other liquid, is used to form the flour into a paste or dough.
 The weight or ratio of liquid required varies between recipes, but a ratio of three parts liquid to five parts flour is common for yeast breads.
 Recipes that use steam as the primary leavening method may have a liquid content in excess of one part liquid to one part flour.
 Instead of water, recipes may use liquids such as milk or other dairy products (including buttermilk or yogurt), fruit juice, or eggs.
 These contribute additional sweeteners, fats, or leavening components, as well as water.

 Fats or shortenings

 Fats, such as butter, vegetable oils, lard, or that contained in eggs, affect the development of gluten in breads by coating and lubricating the individual strands of protein.
 They also help to hold the structure together.
 If too much fat is included in a bread dough, the lubrication effect causes the protein structures to divide.
 A fat content of approximately 3% by weight is the concentration that produces the greatest leavening action.
-In addition to their effects on leavening, fats also serve to tenderize breads and preserve freshness.